 1. Create a project

 Sign up to create a project.
-A project is a container for your team's targets (test jobs) and stores all of your test results data.
+A project is a workspace for your targets (test jobs) and stores all of your test results data.

-2. Push data to your project from your tests
+2. Push data to your project from your automated tests

 Add a small amount of code to your automated test framework.
-Libraries are available for popular langauges and test frameworks:
+Libraries are available for popular languages and test frameworks:

 Basic setup is complete.
 Complete advanced setup from the configuration menu, including: